 The travel bug is a real thing and once you are infected you only want to see more.

 Educational travel has impacted my life in countless ways and has encouraged me to avoid traveling like a tourist.
-My travel experiences did not stop after college.
-Since then I have traveled to Mexico, Dominican Republic, Japan, Canada, Brazil, Argentina, Austria, Ukraine, Italy, Portugal, Morocco, United Kingdom, and Colombia always trying to immerse myself into the local culture instead of trying to consume it.
+Since then I have traveled to Mexico, Dominican Republic, Japan, Canada, Brazil, Argentina, Austria, Ukraine, Italy, Portugal, Morocco, United Kingdom, Iceland, and Colombia always trying to immerse myself into the local culture instead of trying to consume it.
+When I can’t travel overseas, I am always searching for International Adventures at Home.

 I hope that sharing my stories about travel on Globe to Go will encourage others to explore the world!